LSYS/rbStata/README.md

 # wbStata

 `wbStata` is a CLI utility to easily convert between (or, go way back to) versions of Stata's `.dta`, which are not forward compatible.
+* Cross-platform CLI utility: Windows, Mac, Linux.
+* No knowledge of Python required (but requires a Python installation).
+* Works with Python 3.6+.

 ## Statement of Need